 Lab: The class will be accompanied by weekly lab sessions led by the Teaching Assistant.
 The goals of the lab are to reinforce the linguistic, mathematical and computational concepts covered in the lecture, and to provide hands-on technical introduction to the software tools that are essential for successful completion of the homework assignments and class project.
 All students are expected to enroll in the lab; exceptions will be granted by the professor on a case-by-case basis (for example, to students who can demonstrate existing research experience in computational linguistics / NLP).

 Office hours: If you'd like to attend my office hour, please sign up for a slot on this spreadsheet; do not show up without an appointment.
 To maximize access to office hours, the timing of the office hour may change from week to week (if there is sufficient demand).
 Please let me know if you're unable to attend my office hour due to a conflict and I'll schedule it at a different time the following week.
-My office hour is most appropriate for conceptual questions about course material and computational cognitive science more generally; technical issues and questions about the homework are best discussed in the lab section or the TA's office hour.
+My office hour is most appropriate for conceptual questions about course material and computational psycholinguistics more generally; technical issues and questions about the homework are best discussed in the lab section or the TA's office hour.

 Your responsibilities for the course are:

 Attendance: Students are expected to attend all of the meetings of the class.
 We will occasionally check attendance.
 Please email the TA in advance if you need to miss a meeting for religious, health or any other valid reason.
 Do not come to class if you're sick; you do not need to bring a doctor's note, but again, do email the TA in advance to let us know you'll be missing class.
 Repeated unexplained absence will have consequences beyond the participation grade and may result in failure in the class.

 Participation: You are expected to engage in class discussion: ask questions, make comments and answer the instructors' questions.
 Make sure not to dominate the discussion, however: give all of the students space to participate.